abhi3700/My_Learning-Rust/libs/actix-web/README.md

      |--- 👥 Thread 2.2 (Worker)
 ```

-In this analogy, the office building (server) houses multiple factories (processes), and each factory has multiple workers (threads) working in it.
+In this analogy, the office building (server) houses multiple factories/departments (processes), and each factory has multiple workers (threads) working in it.
 Each worker (thread) can work independently, but they share the resources of their factory (process).
 Similarly, each factory (process) works independently but shares the resources of the office building (server).

 ---